Jake127-html/dynamic-analysis-of-malicious-3rd-party-software/README.md

-# Windows 10 Performance Remediation Lab w/ ServiceNow
+# Dynamic Analysis of Malicious 3rd Party Software

 > [!WARNING]
 > Do not recreate at home.
 Some PUPs (Potentially Unwanted Programs) can escape VMs and infect the Host Device.
 While rare, this is a real possibility.

-## About the Lab
+## Abstract
-The purpose of this lab is to showcase the workflow of a ServiceNow ticket involving a machine "infected" with various PUPs.
+The purpose of this lab is to further the Cybersecurity field by providing Threat Intelligence on various 3rd party software.
+The range of software
 ### Lab Environment and Components
 <details>
 <summary> Click to see Lab Environment and Components </summary>